CircusPigeon/blackjack_sim/README.md

   negative counts roughly doubles the edge per hand played; sitting out too aggressively costs throughput for little extra edge.
-- **The whole stack vs a real casino.** A player using everything (Hi-Lo + full I18 + wonging + half-Kelly off a finite roll) at a 6-deck table with a casino shuffle and a live pit: ≈ 47% still grinding a profit, ≈ 20% barred, ≈ 33% broke, median career near breakeven (`make_figures.py --only practical_player`).
-The edge is real and the living is hard.
+- **The whole stack vs a real casino.** A player using everything (Hi-Lo + full I18 + wonging + a modest 1–8 spread off a 300-unit roll) at a 6-deck table with a casino shuffle and a live pit: ≈ 61% still grinding a profit, ≈ 21% barred (and leaving ~29 units ahead), ≈ 17% broke.
+Median and mean career both finish ≈ 324 units, a +24 (8%) profit (`make_figures.py --only practical_player`).
+The edge is real and shows through on average — but a sixth still bust and a fifth get barred, so it stays a hard, swingy way to earn.

 ## Caveats